justunsix/garden/src/content/docs/notes/005-Computer-Tech-DevOps-Bootcamp-TWN-Python-Basics.md

 ## Lists and For Loops

-- Lists are a collection of things like values
-- Lists store multiple items in a single variable
+Lists are a collection of things like values.
+Lists store multiple items in a single variable.

-- Lists are a Python data type and can store different data types like:
+Lists are a Python data type and can store different data types like:

 - Strings
 - Integers
 - Float
 - Boolean (True or False)

+Lists can contain duplicate values in order

 - Example list of integers: `list_of_random_integers = [1, 3, 4, 5, 6]`

 ``` python